 Best kefir in Australia reviewed

-Here we will give a hands-on, taste-tested review of some of Australia’s most popular kefirs, including ones from Table of Plenty, Babushka’s and The Collective.
+Here we will give a hands-on, taste-tested review of some of Australia’s most popular kefir, including ones from Table of Plenty, Babushka’s and The Collective.
+We’ll also include other very similar products like Rokeby filmjölk yoghurt which aren’t technically kefir.

-We’ll look into the benefits, ingredients, nutrition and flavour of these popular kefirs and see where each kefir stands above the competition.
+We’ll look into the benefits, ingredients, nutrition and flavour of these popular kefir and drinkable yoghurts and see where each stands above the competition.

 About kefir